How to become a Great Product Manager

 But, what are the qualities of a great Product Leader?
 What is it that makes a product manager standout?

-The following discuss the core qualities and abilities of a successful Product Leader.
+The following discusses the core qualities and abilities of a successful Product Leader.

 This is essential — product leaders demonstrate a special mindset which is the basis for success; they are enthusiastic about designing and building products people love; they are driven by innovation, but at the same time they stay connected with reality via clear objectives and systematic measurement of performance and success.